Telcred/blink/README.md

 ## Features

-- __The Logo and Heading__
+- __The Logo__

-    - Highlighted to the left, at the top of the page: Blink is easy to located with it's bright orange color for users to see.
+    - Highlighted to the left, at the top of the page: Blink is easy to spot with it's bright orange color logo for users to see.

+- __The background display__
+    - This section displays the differnt events and shows the users where the differnt events are happening.